rjshap/AutoSharesAPI/rest-api/trading-api/code-samples.md

 ```

-This method — `getUsersPositions()` — enables you to retrieve the list positions opened on a specific account in ETNA Trader.
+This method — `getUsersPositions()` — enables you to retrieve the list positions opened on a specific account in AutoShares.
 The ID of the enquired account must be specified in the base URL.
 In response to this request, you'll receive a JSON file with the list of currently open positions.
 {% endtab %}

 {% tab title="JavaScript" %}